erenfro/erenfro/README.md

 - 🔭 I'm currently working on yadm and bash.
 - 🌱 I'm currently learning nomad.
-- 🤝🏻 I'm an active contributer to Arch Linux as Wiki documenter, Community Support (live primarily), and Financial Donations.
+- 🤝🏻 I'm an active community supporter for Linux for various distributions.
 - 👯 I'm looking to collaborate on my website, https://linux-help.org/
 - 💬 Ask me about Linux, I've been using Linux for over 30 years and know quite a bit.
-  - KDE Plasma is my primary Desktop Environment.
+  - Cinnamon is my primary Desktop Environment.
 Previously have used GNOME for 6 years, KDE for 20 years, and always keeping Xfce in the mix.
   - Right now, with Wayland being pushed incredibly hard while supporting apps for it just aren't ready for it, Xfce will always remain at least in back pocket as my stable base.
-  - My main text editors of choice are neovim, micro, kate/kwrite, sublime text, and vscode depending on usage.
+  - My main text editors of choice are neovim, micro, xed, sublime text, and vscodium depending on usage.
 - 📫 How to reach me:
   - Discord: https://discord.com/users/331909633759379466
   - Matrix: https://matrix.to/#/@psi-jack:matrix.org